intel-analytics/ipex-llm/docs/docs/APIGuide/FeatureEngineering/relation.md

 relationsArray = Relations.read(path)
 ```

-* `path`: The path to the relations file, which can either be a local file path or HDFS path (in this case sc needs to be specified).
+* `path`: The path to the relations file, which can either be a local or distributed file system (such as HDFS) path (in this case sc needs to be specified).
 * `sc`: An instance of SparkContext.
 If specified, return RDD of Relation.
 Otherwise, return array of Relation.
 * `minPartitions`: Integer.
 A suggestion value of the minimal partition number for input
 texts.
 Only takes effect when sc is specified.
 Default is 1.